-The single largest finding from a ContactBabel survey of over 2,000 UK customers was that fewer than 1 in 8 actually want to pick up a phone to deal with a business, despite live telephony accounting for around two-thirds of customerinitiated contact.
+The single largest finding from a ContactBabel survey of 1,000 UK customers was that only a minority actually want to pick up a phone to deal with a business despite live telephony accounting for around two-thirds of customer-initiated contact.

-While the findings below show many interesting things - older people are happy to use email (perhaps as they come from a generation that was used to expressing itself in writing) and also value the face-to-face interactions that they are used to from their younger days; the youngest generation are by far the happiest to use a mobile-based app to communicate with the company - the general fact remains that customers don't want to pick up the phone.
+The chart below shows the channels of choice for customers who have a complex issue.
+While it shows some interesting findings - older people value the face-to-face interactions that they are used to from their younger days; the youngest generation are by far the happiest to use a mobile-based app to communicate with the company - the general fact remains that most customers don't want to pick up the phone.
 And yet they do.